-There are 4 SDP installation methods, each described in detail later.
+There are 4 methods for installing a new version of the SDP in order to upgrade, each described in detail later.

-- In-Place, Automated: Automated in-place upgrades can be done if your current SDP version is r20.1 or later, and you are upgrading SDP to r20.2 or later. - In-Place, Manual: Manual upgrades of the SDP must be performed to upgrade from versions older than r20.1. - Migration-Style: A migration-style upgrade is one in which the existing server machines (virtual or physical) are left in place, and brand new "green field" machines are installed fresh using the Helix Installer (which installs the latest SDP on a "green field" baseline operating system).
+- In-Place, Automated: Automated in-place upgrades can be done if your current SDP version is r20.1 or later, and you are upgrading SDP to r20.2 or later. - In-Place, Manual: Manual upgrades of the SDP must be peformed to upgrade from versions

+- Migration-Style: A migration-style upgrade is one in which the existing server machines (virtual or physical) are left in place, and brand new "green field" machines are installed fresh using the Helix Installer (which installs the latest SDP on a "green field" baseline operating system).
 Then the Helix Core data is migrated from the existing hardware to the new hardware.
-This approach is especially appealing when upgrading other aspects of the infrastructure, such as the hardware and/or operating system.

-• Custom with HMS: The Helix Management System is used by some customers.
+This approach is especially appealing when upgrading other aspects of the infrastructure, such as the hardware and/or operating system. - Custom with HMS: The Helix Management System is used by some customers.